jkellerman/planets-fact-site/README.md

 }
 ```

 In order to add images dynamically, I needed to get the correct string to enter into the src link.
-A quick and easy way to this was to use split, pop and replace methods together.
+A quick and easy way to do this was to use split, pop and replace methods together.

 ```js
 const jsonImagePath = planet.images.planet